 Presence of women per category u.m.
-2020 2021 2022 Revenue-generating functions 0/ 100 33.33 33.33 STEM positions 70 18 17 16
+2021 2022 2023 Revenue-generating functions % 33.33 33.33 33.33 Posizioni STEM 17 16 17

-\ The figure considers the perimeter of the sales functions.
+(\) The figure considers the perimeter of the sales functions

 5.1.1 Human Resources

 Rai Way's human resources are a strategic asset that can help the Company achieve its goals.
 In this context, the Company has always encouraged actions aimed at improving its ability to manage human resources effectively and to listen to them through the annual promotion of internal climate surveys, monitoring the results and taking on board the needs expressed.